-Christina (Beine) Jakob, the girl they left behind, died in Grosseneder at the age of 29, three weeks after giving birth to Johannes.
+Christina (Beine) Jakob, the girl they left behind, died in Grosseneder at the age of 29, nine months after giving birth to Johannes.
 She is my great great aunt.
 Her husband died in 1924 at the age of 70.

 Two of my great uncles, Ollie and Frank Beine (brothers of my grandfather August), were in the U.S. military during the time of World War I. Ollie was drafted, but the war ended before he was sent overseas.
 Frank lied about his age--he was 16--and enlisted in the navy.
 He fought for America in World War I. Two of his first cousins, Klemens and Johannes Jakob, fought for the other side.